 With spring rapidly approaching, we hope you’ll make use of some of these precautions and pointers.
 Cucumber beetles are a nuisance, but with a little thought and effort, you can reduce their impact and enjoy a productive growing season.

-Ruth Gulley is a writer and contributing editor for Russell Gibson Content.
-A native Texan, she now resides in Virginia where she enjoys homeschooling her stepson, cuddling with her clumsy cat named Bird, and watching seasons one through four of The Office on repeat.
+Ruth Gulley is a native Texan who now resides in Virginia where she enjoys homeschooling her stepson, cuddling with her clumsy cat named Bird, and watching seasons one through four of The Office on repeat.